-- decreased demand for ciforadenant, CPI-006, CPI-818 or our other product candidates; - injury to our reputation; - · withdrawal of clinical trial participants; - · costs to defend the related litigation; - · a diversion of management's time and our resources; - · substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - · the inability to commercialize ciforadenant, CPI-006, CPI-818 or our other product candidates; and - · a decline in our stock price.
+- decreased demand for CPI-006, CPI-818 and ciforadenant or our other product candidates; - injury to our reputation; - withdrawal of clinical trial participants; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - the inability to commercialize CPI-006, CPI-818 and ciforadenant or our other product candidates; and - a decline in our stock price.

 We have product liability insurance coverage in an amount and on terms and conditions that are customary for similarly situated companies and that are satisfactory to our board of directors.
-Our inability to retain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of ciforadenant, CPI-006, CPI-818 or our other product candidates.
+Our inability to retain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of CPI-006, CPI-818 and ciforadenant or our other product candidates.
 Although we plan to maintain such insurance, any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by our insurance or that is in excess of the limits of our insurance coverage.
 Our insurance policies will also have various exclusions, and we may be subject to a product liability claim for which we have no coverage.
 We may have to pay any amounts awarded by a court or negotiated in a settlement that exceed our coverage limitations or that are not covered by our insurance, and we may not have, or be able to obtain, sufficient capital to pay such amounts.

-We and any of our potential future collaborators will be required to report to regulatory authorities if any of our approved products cause or contribute to adverse medical events, and any failure to do so would result in sanctions that would materially harm our business.
+We and any of our existing or potential future collaborators will be required to report to regulatory authorities if any products that may be approved in the future cause or contribute to adverse medical events, and any failure to do so would result in sanctions that would materially harm our business.

-If we and any of our potential future collaborators are successful in commercializing our products, the FDA and foreign regulatory authorities would require that we and any of our potential future collaborators report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
+If we and any of our existing or potential future collaborators are successful in commercializing our products, the FDA and foreign regulatory authorities would require that we and any of our existing or potential future collaborators report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
 The timing of our obligation to report would be triggered by the date we become aware of the adverse event as well as the nature of the event.
-We and any of our potential future collaborators or CROs may fail to report adverse events within the prescribed timeframe.
-If we or any of our potential future collaborators or CROs fail to comply with such reporting obligations, the FDA or a foreign regulatory authority could take action, including criminal prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval or clearance of future products.
+We and any of our existing or potential future collaborators or CROs may fail to report adverse events within the prescribed timeframe.
+If we or any of our existing or potential future collaborators or CROs fail to comply with such reporting obligations, the FDA or a foreign regulatory authority could take action, including criminal prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval or clearance of future products.